 At With Nature In Mind, we use only essential oils to scent our products.
 Essential oils are pressed, steam distilled or extracted from the plant leaves, stems, seeds or roots.
 As a result, essential oils are a blend of the naturally occurring plant constituents rather than a particular isolate that is manufactured in a lab.
 Be mindful that some people do react to essential oils.
 This may be true if you know that you are allergic to a particular plant or nut.
 If that is the case, do not use a product that contains an essential oil of that plant or nut or of a close relative.

 As you can see, there are conflicts when it comes to using all types colorants.
 Therefore, as a natural soap crafter, I choose to stay away from most colors and not use them.
 I know that I may lose a sale to that bright, beautifully colored bar nearby but I remain true to my goal of producing the most natural soap and body care products that I can.
 Any and all colorants that I use are from botanically derived sources that are known to be safe and proven to have no toxicity.
-I limit this to carrot oil, chlorophyll paste, alkanet root and plant oils.

 The standard commercially made bar of soap is actually a detergent and not a pure soap.
 These soaps contain tallow-based oils.
 Tallow is the fat from the fatty tissue of animals and you may find it listed as listing Sodium Tallowate.
 Tallow clogs the skin's natural breathing-system, not allowing for toxins to escape easily.
 Vegetable oil based soaps allow the skin to release wastes and prevent the skin's internal moisture from evaporating too quickly.
 Commercially manufactured soap lather is a result of detergents which dry the skin.
 They also contain synthetic fragrances which we have already addressed.
 Glycerin, a humectant that attracts and holds moisture to your skin, is removed from these soaps and sold as a by-product.
 With Nature In Mind's vegetable oil based soaps are formulated to lather well, are naturally scented, and cleanse the skin, all without using detergents or fragrances.
 The glycerin remains in the soap and leaves your skin feeling clean, soft, and supple.